Get the latest in kids' media, tech, and news right to your inbox

 Get to know the school librarian.
 The media center is often the hub for all digital citizenship and media-literacy lessons.
 Find out if the school librarian is addressing these topics regularly.
 Point out our fun interactive student games, which allow kids to explore and discuss the impact of their decisions in the digital world.

 Share family resources with other parents.
-Raise awareness about balanced media use at home by sharing our K-12 Family Media Agreements and Device-Free Dinner initiative with other parents and caregivers in your school community.
-As more families get on board with digital citizenship, the easier it will be to convince the school to follow suit.
+Raise awareness about balanced media use at home by sharing our K–12 Family Media Agreement and Device-Free Dinner initiative with other parents and caregivers in your school community.
+Your teacher can also help get parents on board with these strategies.
+As more families buy into digital citizenship, the easier it will be to convince the school to follow suit.

 Connect with the principal.
 They may seem too busy, but school principals want to know more about your priorities for your kid's education.
 They're also always on the lookout for quality learning opportunities for their teachers.
 Share with your principal Common Sense Education's webinars, teaching videos, and digital citizenship training for ways to get teachers up to speed on teaching these essential skills.